fcalesella/mriclean/README.md

 This can be particularly useful if a data correction is needed before the group-analyses .

 ## 2. Installation and Data Requirements <a name="Installation"></a>
-The installation with pip is supported:
+Download the repository, and run pip on the zip folder
 ```
-pip install mriclean
+pip install /path/to/the/zip/file.zip
 ```

 To be run, the code requires some MRI images (in NIfTI format - .nii or .nii.gz - ) and a confounder.